 Why haven't vehicle manufacturers made dashboards more customizable?
 The capability exists.
 But the manfacturers prefer to make things like different colors available rather than anything truly practical.
-Why not make gage position, range, and function customizable as well?
+Why not make gauge position, range, and function customizable as well?

-Vehicle manufacturers seem to be under the illusion that drivers are too stupid or lazy to even WANT to truly customize their gages, other than a few little useless tweaks.
+Vehicle manufacturers seem to be under the illusion that drivers are too stupid or lazy to even WANT to truly customize their gauges, other than a few little useless tweaks.
 We believe that many drivers would love this feature.

 If the dashboard is basically a screen anyhow, it is not that hard to make different options available.
 If not a few preset, pre-programmed configurations at the least.
-Best case would be a gage cluster that could be rearranged and reconfigured with a phone app or computer.
+Best case would be a gauge cluster that could be rearranged and reconfigured with a phone app or computer.

 Vehicle manufacturers seem to want to tie electronic devices such as phones into our vehicles, but they don't really seem to know what to do with the technology.
 Configurable dashboard technology would be the perfect use for this connectivity.